Munyonyo Martyrs' Shrine

 The Munyonyo Martyrs’ Shrine is a Roman Catholic shrine and Minor Basilica dedicated to the Ugandan Martyrs.

 Location

 The church is located at Munyonyo, Kampala, in Central Uganda.
-Munyonyo is located approximately 13 km, by road, south of the central business district of Kampala, Uganda's capital and largest city in that East African country.
+Munyonyo is located approximately 13 km, by road, south of the central business district of Kampala, Uganda's capital and largest city.

 St. Kizito being baptised by St. Charles Lwanga at Munyonyo.

 Overview

-Munyonyo Martyrs Shrine is the martyrdom place of leaders in Royal enclave; St. Andrew Kaggwa and St. Denis Ssebugwawo - Uganda Martyrs killed by King Mwanga II on 26 May 1886 canonized by Pope Paul VI in 1964.
+Munyonyo Martyrs' Shrine is the martyrdom place of leaders in Royal enclave; St. Andrew Kaggwa and St. Denis Ssebugwawo - Uganda Martyrs killed by King Mwanga II on 26 May 1886 canonized by Pope Paul VI in 1964.
 It is also a place where in 1886 Saint Charles Lwanga - leader of Christian community in Uganda baptized St. Kizito, St. Mbaga, St. Gyavira and St. Muggaga.